pmorita/minder/index.md

 The objective of these posts is to centralize some of the knowledge acquired along the way.

-Also to help myself, and hopefully others, to remind some implementation approaches for our daily challenges.
+Also to help myself, and hopefully others, to remind some implementation approaches to our daily development challenges.

 ### Contents
 - [Solid Principles](https://pmorita.github.io/minder/solid.md)